-I am Eternity Philops (Tori James), and I am honored to be your guide on this inner wellness journey!
+I am Eternity Philops (Tori James), and I am honored to be your guide on your inner wellness journey!
 My own journey to this moment all began with a single Yoga class.

 Like many people, I used to think that Yoga was just exercise for people with already thin body types.
 My first experience was a so-called “beginner” class that turned out not to be for beginners at all.
 The instructor basically yelled out poses and people simply did them.
 A newbie, I had no idea what I was doing and just did my best to copy the guy next to me.
 To make matters worse, in a room of almost 60 people, I was one of the very few who wasn’t White.